worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/dime-data-nda-mou.md

-# DIME RA/FC Non-Disclosure MOU
+# DIME RA/FC Non-Disclosure Agreement
 <br>

 I, ________________________________ [print name of Research Assistant/ Field Coordinator], have agreed to maintain full confidentiality when contributing to research projects at DIME, (DECIE, The World Bank Group).